-NOTE: No LS response is necessary based on the requested action(s) in the LS.
+NOTE1: No LS response is necessary based on the requested action(s) in the LS.

+NOTE2: Physical characteristics of automotive-related sensing targets as defined in 3GPP TRs are also considered.

 Companies can provide comments/inputs in the following table: